 For example, you may want to tag a customer with their dietary restrictions – such as a tag for “gluten-free”, so that you know not to send them the latest customer offers that only include gluten menu items.

 In the alternative, you may want to tag all of your vegetarian customers as “vegetarian” in the application, allowing you to filter your customers based on the tag and send out specialized text messages marketing your new vegetarian menu.

 The possibilities are endless, and tagging your customers allows you to improve your sales tactics with a personal touch.

 4. Making Notes for the Future

-Lastly, you can use the customer notes feature to record important notes about doing business with the customer to remind you or your teammates when next servicing the customer.
+Lastly, you can use the customer notes feature to record important notes about doing business with the customer to remind you or your teammates when you are next servicing the customer.

-For example, maybe you want to avoid having to ask door you need to deliver to by recording “side door preferred” in their customer notes.
+For example, maybe you want to avoid having to ask about the door you need to deliver to by recording “side door preferred” in their customer notes.